 Most of the countries in the world have already switched to digital terrestrial broadcasting or are in a transition period.

-The transition from analog to digital terrestrial broadcasting in Bulgaria will take place in two stages.
-The first stage starts on 01.03.2013 – digital and analog TV programs will be aired simultaneously for 6 months.
-On 01.09.2013 starts the second stage of the process – all analog TV transmitters will be shut down for good and from then on the terrestrial TV broadcasting in Bulgaria will be digital only.
+The transition from analog to digital terrestrial broadcasting in Bulgaria took place in two stages.
+The first stage began on 01.03.2013 – digital and analog TV programs were aired simultaneously for 7 months.
+On 30.09.2013 began the second stage of the process – all analog TV transmitters were shut down for good and from then on the terrestrial TV broadcasting in Bulgaria has been digital only.

 For more information about DVB-T in Bulgaria – national telephone line 0700 12344.